justunsix/selenium-java-tests/README.md

 ## Acknowledgements

 - [Best-README-Template: A README template to jumpstart projects](https://github.com/othneildrew/Best-README-Template/)
-- Java code samples from [Web Browser Automation with Selenium and Java](https://stackabuse.com/web-browser-automation-with-selenium-and-java/) by Shadab Ansari
+- Java code samples from [Web Browser Automation with Selenium and Java](https://stackabuse.com/web-browser-automation-with-selenium-and-java/) by Shadab Ansari for demonstration code in `AppExample.java`

 ## Appendix: How this repository was set up